-If you’re not sure what to do with tomatoes this summer, try my Southern version of a Tomato Galette.
+If you’re not sure what to do with tomatoes this summer, try my Southern version of a tomato galette.
 It’s tomato season and they are everywhere, sweet and juicy all by themselves but even better when baked into a pie or a galette.
-This Cheesy Tomato Galette has it all, a cheesy mayonnaise mixture, sliced tomatoes and a flaky crust, all baked in a cast iron skillet.
+This cheesy galette has it all, a cheesy mayonnaise mixture, sliced tomatoes and a flaky crust, all baked in a cast iron skillet a pie pan.

 I got the idea to make this in a cast iron skillet when I forgot to put a fruit filled galette on a rimmed baking sheet.
 The juicy filling seeped out into my oven for a smoky sticky mess.
 Tomatoes are even juicier than peaches so I thought that baking it in a skillet would ensure that all the juices stayed in the pan and not in my oven!
 Not only did the cheesy tomato filling stay together, but the cast iron helped the crust turn golden brown and flaky and my smoke detector didn’t go off, always a win in my house.